There are two types of people in this world: scrunchers and folders. No! The saved and the damned. No! Coke vs. Pepsi. No! Trekkies and Dr. Who fans.

 To us, flying is not a feat of engineering.
 We aren’t clever enough to understand how it works.
 We’ve been told it’s science, but secretly we think it is actually magic.
-We can just feel it.
+We can feel it.
 Perhaps there is a flock of Pegasi under the fuselage that makes it work.
 Maybe there’s an invisible bit of fishing-wire holding it up.
 Who knows?
 It’s more fun not knowing.
-And that’s good for us because in general we know very little and learn very slowly.
+And that’s good for us because in general we know very little.

 As for the aisle people, what are they?
 Investment bankers, guys who fix computers, fat people, old people with bladder problems.
 You see them sitting there, pleased as punch to know they can pop off to the toilet any old time they like, working on their late-model laptops on some work that I’m not clever enough to understand, reading reputable newspapers on their tablets, watching mainstream movies.

 Look at them!
 So clean-shaven.
 So well-laundered.
 Their teeth are always brushed and flossed.
 The ladies have all had pap smears and the men have all had their prostates checked.
 They never get too drunk to remember to use contraceptives.
-They never get so drunk they shag ladyboys by accident.
 These aisle people are the ones who have their 401(k)s maxed out, an investment property, and are halfway through an online masters course in something that will make them even more money.
 They have well-behaved children who will go on to be well-remunerated professionals like themselves.

 On the plane we look at each other.
-The aisle people sneer at us, staring stupidly out the window when we might be doing something productive, and they promise themselves that they will leave comments on a hundred blogs telling assorted window people to learn to code, get married and have kids.
-Join a church.
-And die miserable, just like them, just like we’re supposed to.
+The aisle people sneer at us, staring stupidly out the window when we might be doing something productive, and they promise themselves that they will leave comments on a hundred blogs telling assorted window people to learn to code.
+And die miserable, like them, like we’re supposed to.

-We window people stare back, wondering whether these aisle people have inner lives at all, whether they might just be background characters like the monsters that shoot at you in Doom.
+We window people stare back, wondering whether these aisle people have inner lives at all.

 Mind you, on long haul flights jumping over the sleeping guy next to you to go to the dunny is a pain in the arse.
 I might chose the aisle next time.